-Spring is March 20th, 48 days away (but, who’s counting?).
-Planting isn’t on the chore list yet, but prepping the garden for spring planting and is.
-Let’s get started with a refresher in what garden zone means and carry on from there.
-Here are your February chores.
+Spring is March 20th, 50 days away (but who’s counting?).
+Planting isn’t on the chore list yet, but prepping the garden for spring planting is.
+Here are your February garden chores.
+Let’s start with vegetable gardens.

-First, download this pdf/brochure.
-It’s a chart listing what to plant when in WNC.
-It helps when planning for the vegetable garden.
-Next, prep your beds now.
-Begin by getting a soil test to determine what your soil needs nutritionally.
-Here’s how to do that.
-We carry small soil sample kits if you don’t need the full analysis.
-Add amendments to your garden as suggested by the soil test.
-Amendments can be confusing, so ask staff to help determine which product your garden needs.
+Add amendments to your garden, as suggested by the soil test.
+Amendments can be confusing, so ask staff to help determine your garden’s product needs.
 We carry several that will improve soil quality.
 Here’s a link to a few of our favorite products.
-Daddy Pete’s Soil Amendments and Espoma Organic Garden Products
+Daddy Pete’s and Espoma Organic Garden Products

 Start with these cool-season veggies: